What Is Pangaea? Piecing Together the Supercontinent Jigsaw Puzzle

 Could all these pieces fit together somehow?
 For example, the Atlantic coast of Africa and South America connected particularly well.

-Eduardo Suess’ supercontinent theory of “Gondwana” in 1861
+What was Eduardo Suess’ supercontinent theory of “Gondwana”?

 The general consensus from scientists in the late 1800s was that the continents have remained like they have for millions of years.
 No one believed the continents all tore apart from each other.